FRBCesab/chessboard/README.md

 #> 6  1-3 2-2
 ```

-This function returns a two-column `data.frame`, an edges list, where a
+This function returns an edges list, i.e. a two-column `data.frame`
-row corresponds to an edge.
+where a row corresponds to an edge.

 Let’s compute the connectivity matrix of this undirected network.